MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/processor-not-supported-together-with-windows-version.md

 :::image type="content" source="media/processor-not-supported-together-with-windows-version/unsupported-hardware-error.svg" alt-text="The details of the Unsupported hardware error message.":::

-Additionally, you may see an error message in the Windows Update window that resembles the following:
+Additionally, you may see the following error message in the Windows Update window:
 > Windows could not search for new updates
 An error occurred while checking for new updates for your computer.
 Error(s) found: